 Simple interest vs. compound interest

-With simple interest, you earn a return only on your original amount — called the principal.
+To understand compound interest, start with its simpler cousin.
+Simple interest is exactly what it sounds like.
+You earn a return only on your original amount, which is called the principal.
 If you invest $10,000 at 8% simple interest, you earn $800 per year.
-Every year.
-Forever.
+Every year, forever.
 Your return never changes because it's always calculated on that same $10,000.

 A concrete example